Last Updated on 3rd March 2023 by Sophie Nadeau

 #1 Mole Antonelliana & Cinema Museum

-The crown jewel of Torino is the towering Mole Antonelliana, a structure so famous that it is often nicknamed the ‘Eiffel Tower of Italy’ and even appears on one centime coins.
+If you’re wondering what to do in Turin, then it’s worth noting that the crown jewel of Torino is the towering Mole Antonelliana, a structure so famous that it is often nicknamed the ‘Eiffel Tower of Italy’ and even appears on one centime coins.
 Open daily apart from Tuesdays, the interior of the tower is dedicated to a cinema museum while the top floor offers stunning panoramic views over the city and beyond.

 #2 Palazzo Reale (Royal Palace)